aws-samples/serverless-samples/multiregional-private-api/README.md

 ## Create and configure infrastructure

-API Gateway deployment assumes necessary infrastructure in place - VPCs, subnets, VPC Endpoints, and connectivity between resources in the two different regions.
+API Gateway deployment assumes that the necessary infrastructure is in place - VPCs, subnets, VPC Endpoints, and connectivity between resources in the two different regions.
 You may use existing infrastructure or follow steps in this section to deploy a new stack of resources in each of the regions.

-Note that this setup uses AWS Serverless Application Model (SAM).
-Please check the [documentation](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html), if you need to install it in your environment.

 This implementation uses two VPCs that each contain two private subnets.
 Each VPC is in a different region.
 The VPC in the us-west-2 region uses IPv4 CIDR 10.2.0.0/16 and two subnets with IPv4 CIDR 10.2.1.0/24 and 10.2.2.0/24.
 The VPC in the us-east-1 region uses IPv4 CIDR 10.1.0.0/16 and two subnets with IPv4 CIDR 10.1.1.0/24 and 10.1.2.0/24.
 See the [documentation article](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Networking.html) for more information on how to create VPCs and subnets.